Rishi Sunak’s Tory conference speech up in smoke as Cameron and Truss attack plans

 It came as the PM also:

-- pledged to spend the £36 billion saved from HS2 to boost transport projects across the country
+- Pledged to spend the £36bn saved from HS2 to boost transport projects across the country

-But not even an emotional introduction from his wife Akshata Murthy could save the prime minister from the storm of criticism over his U-turn on HS2.
+But not even an emotional introduction from his wife Akshata Murty could save the prime minister from the storm of criticism over his U-turn on HS2.

 A defiant Mr Sunak used his speech to defend the decision, after weeks of speculation following revelations by this newspaper, claiming it showed he was the strong leader Britain needed.